Diode–transistor logic: Discrete

 The IBM 1401 (announced in 1959) used DTL circuits similar to the circuit shown in the first picture.
 IBM called the logic "complemented transistor diode logic" (CTDL).
 CTDL avoided the level shifting stage (R3 and R4) by alternating NPN and PNP based gates operating on different power supply voltages.
 NPN based circuits used +6V and -6V and the transistor switched at close to -6V, PNP based circuits used 0V and -12V and the transistor switched at close to 0V.
 Thus for example a NPN gate driven by a PNP gate would see the threshold voltage of -6V in the middle of the range of 0V to -12V.
 Similarly for the PNP gate switching at 0V driven by a range of 6V to -6V.
 The 1401 used germanium transistors and diodes in its basic gates.
 The 1401 also added an inductor in series with R2.
 The physical packaging used the IBM Standard Modular System.

 Integrated

 In an integrated circuit version of the DTL gate, R3 is replaced by two level-shifting diodes connected in series.
 Also the bottom of R4 is connected to ground to provide bias current for the diodes and a discharge path for the transistor base.
 The resulting integrated circuit runs off a single power supply voltage.

-In 1962, Signetics introduced the SE100-series family, the first high-volume DTL chips.
+In 1962, Signetics introduced the SE100-series family, the company's first product and the first high-volume DTL chip family.
 In 1964, Fairchild released the 930-series DTμL micrologic family that had a better noise immunity, smaller die, and lower cost.
 It was the most commercially successful DTL family and copied by other IC manufacturers.